PhaniTejaPMSS/deepconnect-deepfake-detect/README.md

 cd deepconnect-deepfake-detect
 ```

-2. Download the pre-trained model zip file and place it in the appropriate directory. [ Update the paths accordingly ]
+2. Download the pre-trained model zip file and place it in the appropriate directory. **Update the paths accordingly.

 ## Usage